Bellerby Lowerison

-Bellerby Lowerison (1863–1935) was a socialist, secularist, archaeologist, educationist, and teacher.
+Bellerby Lowerison (1863–1935) was an English socialist, secularist, archaeologist, educationist, and teacher.
 In 1899, Lowerison founded the progressive and co-educational Ruskin School Home in Norfolk, which operated until 1926.

 Life

 Harry Bellerby Lowerison was born in Great Lumley, County Durham on 13 July 1863, the son of a coalminer.
 He left his family home as a result of disagreements over religion, and trained as a teacher at St Bede College, Durham.
 He became active in socialist circles, becoming 'widely recognized as a very hard-working socialist propagandist' and wrote prolifically for The Clarion.
 He was also, by 1891, joint secretary of the largest London branch of the Fabian Society, which met at Lowerison's home in Homerton.
 In the same year, he joined the Society's national executive committee.
 In July 1892, Lowerison married Alice Mabel Dutton, a Post Office clerk.

-Between 1894-1899, Lowerison was employed as a teacher at Wenlock Road School in Hackney, where he experienced a sense of disgust at both the 'overcrowded and filthy' surroundings and the religious character of the school's curriculum.
+Between 1894 and 1899, Lowerison was employed as a teacher at Wenlock Road School in Hackney, where he experienced a sense of disgust at both the 'overcrowded and filthy' surroundings and the religious character of the school's curriculum.
 His attempts to improve the situation of the school's pupils, and encourage more progressive attitudes among his colleagues, led Lowerison to assist in establishing the London School Swimming Association, and to try setting up a London schools rambling club.
 In November 1899, following a series of letters to The Clarion entitled 'My Ideal School', Lowerison was dismissed from Wenlock Road without a reference.
 The ideals contained in these letters formed the basis of his own school.

 In 1898, Lowerison published In England Now, which Robert Blatchford (writing in The Clarion in 1907) described as being 'as like him [Lowerison] as a book can be like its author'.
 In 1899, he published Field and Folklore, 'a naturalist's handbook for children'.
 The book contained a chapter by publisher and folklorist Alfred Nutt, who 'conceived the idea of inserting a chapter on folklore, and so introducing the young wildlife observer to the pleasures of detecting and recording traditions.'

 In 1910, he adopted the forename Bellerby (given on his birth certificate).
 In 1913, he oversaw the excavation of ruins at St. Edmund's Point on the Hunstanton cliffs: part of a 12th century chapel said to stand at the landing place of Edmund the Martyr.